HiLab-git/PyMIC/docs/source/usage.rst

 Usage
 =====

-This usage give details of how to use PyMIC.
+This usage gives details of how to use PyMIC.
 Beginners can easily start with training a deep learning model with configure files.
 When you are more familar with the PyMIC pipeline, you can define your customized modules